 - Press Win + I to open Settings.
 Then go to System > Troubleshoot > Other troubleshooters.

 - Scroll down.
 Under the Other section, you find the Power troubleshooter option.
 Click on the Run button right beside it.

 - A new pop-up dialog box will appear, which will begin the diagnostic process.

 - Follow the on-screen instructions to complete the troubleshooting process.

 - Once complete, restart your PC.

-Now, to troubleshoot Hardware and Devices on Windows 11, you can follow the same exact steps we discussed with Windows 10.
+To troubleshoot Hardware and Devices on Windows 11, you can follow the steps we discussed with Windows 10.